davidforrest/1080-toolkit/resources/canvas/syllabus/2020syllabus.md

 ### Extended Play

-All throughout the week, there will be ongoing discussions and support on the **GenEd 1080 Slack channel**, where you can get nearly round-the-clock help from a member of the course staff, join a video watch party, or hang out with your TF and watch YouTube videos about nerdy music things.
+All throughout the week, there will be ongoing discussions and support on the [GenEd 1080 Slack channel](https://canvas.harvard.edu/courses/75224/external_tools/63266), where you can get nearly round-the-clock help from a member of the course staff, join a video watch party, or hang out with your TF and watch YouTube videos about nerdy music things.

 <br>